nmbell/powdrgit/help/Get-GitLog.md

 [System.String]

-Accepts string objects via the RepoName parameter.
+Accepts string objects via the Repo parameter.
 The output of Get-GitRepo can be piped into Get-GitLog.

 ## OUTPUTS